CZhouLab/Flnc/README.md

 -	The reference gene annotation should be the GTF format file for hg38 assembly.

+-	**Make sure that singularity software have read permission for the input files, and have both read and write permission for files in the output folder.
+We recommend depositing the input files and specifying output folder to be on the same hard drive (disk) with the Flnc software.**

 **Usage**
 ```bash
 python2 Flnc.py {pair,single} -l LIBRARY -o OUTPUT_DIR -f {fastq,fasta,bed} {-1 FILE1 -2 FILE2 | -u FILE} [optional options]